 Haier America, Samsung, Friedrich and several other brands have introduced cold climate ductless heat pumps.
 A base pan heater in these outdoor units allows condensate to drain without freezing.

 How Much Does It Cost?

 Mini split heat pumps cost higher than standard split systems, but significantly less than geothermal system costs.

-Small, single-zone systems with installation start as low as $1,800.
-Large, complex systems installed cost as much as $12,500.
-Here’s average installed costs for three system sizes.
+Small, single-zone systems with installation start as low as $1,900.
+Large, complex systems can cost as much as $13,500 installed.
+Here are the average installed costs for three common system sizes.
 There’s more detail in various sections below.